eigukffk/twrp_android_device_samsung_a23xq/README.md

 ```
 Then run `repo sync` to check it out.

-Kernel original sources are at: https://opensource.samsung.com/uploadList, Using version A236BXXU2BVK7,
-Modified kernel sources: Not yet exist
+Kernel sources at: https://github.com/eigukffk/android_kernel_samsung_galaxy_a23_5g *The Kernel is not yet changed, It's still the original*

 Release: https://github.com/eigukffk/Action-TWRP-Builder/tags (Touch isn't working on TWRP for some reason, well maybe it's the kernel touchscreen detection problem, probably, like idk)